zhangzhaodi233/NeWise/Readme.md

 > + train_myself_model.py
 > + utils.py

-> experimental data
+> experimental data:
 > + alg1
 >     + datasets
 > + data
 > + models

-> producing figures and tables
+> reproduce figures and tables in the paper:
 > + figure_xxx.py
 > + output_middel_layer_data.py
 > + table_xxx.py

-> test results produced when the code was run on our local machine.
+> test results produced when the code was run on our local machine:
 > + xxx_local

-> modify one file in virtual environment
+> modify one file in virtual environment:
 > + modify_file.py

 > scripts to install and run.